The Wesley International Academy Media Center is dedicated to literacy, research, and technology.

-The Reading Bowl Team is open to any student in grades 4th through 8th grades.
-WIA will participate in both the elementary and middle grades levels with each team consisting of 5 members and 5 alternates.
-The elementary team will be required to read 16 titles and the middle school team will be required 20 titles.
-Students selected to be on the teams will need to be committed to the reading bowl and represent WIA with honor and respect.
+The Reading Bowl Team is open to any student in grades 4th – 8th grades.
+Wesley participates in both the elementary and middle grades levels with each team consisting of 5 members and 5 alternates.
+The elementary team is required to read 16 titles, and the middle school team must read 20 titles.
+Students selected to be on the teams will need to be committed to the reading bowl and to representing WIA with honor and respect.

-The WIA library continually looks for opportunities to bring the world of books to encourage the importance of reading to the students.
-We strive to bring local and national authors and literacy programs to the school.
+We continually looks for opportunities to bring the world of books alive at our school and to encourage the importance of reading to our students.
+Wesley is committed to outreach, bringing local and national authors, as well as literacy programs, to the school.